All the World's a Stage | Summary and Questions & Answers Class 11 by Suraj Bhatt

 Answer:

 No, the boy doesn't go to school willingly.
-His unwillingness can easily be seen through his motion of snail towards his school.
+His unwillingness can easily be seen through the motion of a snail towards his school.

 d.
 Simile and metaphor are the two major poetic devices used in this poem.
 Explain citing examples of each.